seek4science/seek/public/api/descriptions/api.md

 If you wish to create or update a study to make use of this extended metadata, the request payload would be described the same.
 Upon creation or update there would be a validation check that the attributes are valid.

+The API supports listing all available Extended Metadata Types, and inspecting individual types by it's id.
+For more information see the [Extended Metadata Type definitions](api#tag/extendedMetadataTypes).